oherik/Waft/docs/Developer Documentation.md

 #### <a name="presentationdecomposition">2.4.2 Presentation</a>

+The packages in the Presentation layer are ordered into submodules accordin to which activity they relate to.
+There are two activities in the app, one for searching for vehicles, and one for adding flags to vehicles.

-##### 2.4.2.1 Main
+##### 2.4.2.1 Arrival list

 These files control the behavior of the start view, for viewing arriving vehicles and their flags.

 From here the user can navigate to searching or to flagging vehicles.

-##### 2.4.2.2 Search

-These files control the behavior of the search view, where the user can input text and get suggested stops based on that text.
+These files also control the behavior of the search view, where the user can input text and get suggested stops based on that text.
 It passes the information of which stop has been requested on to the main view, and sends the user back to this view.

-##### 2.4.2.3 Flagreport
+##### 2.4.2.2 Flagreport

 These files control the behavior of the views that create and manipulate the flags for the current vehicle.
 These are navigated in the following order: